 Madicon 5 has been the most successful Madicon, though Madicon 9 did come close.
 Madicon 6 was run by CC Bidwell, No. 7 by Nicole Fauquet, and No. 8 by Joshua Leake.
 The aforementioned Madicon 9 was jointly run by Michael Morrison and Sally Pritchett.

 Madicons 10 and 11 were very successful under the direction of Mike and Lora Timonin, marking the first time since Madicon 2 that someone has been crazy enough to head up this convention twice.

 For Madicon 14 we left Taylor Hall and moved across I81 to the new College Center.
 The conmistresses that year were Verity Caron, Lucy Street, Emi Qualls, and Christine Neidley.
-By Madicon 15, changes in the convention and JMU’s dark inner workings made it necessary to remain in the College Center.
+By Madicon 15, changes in the convention and JMU’s new policies made it necessary to remain in the College Center.
 Christine Neidley and Graham Beaber marked the return of the ConChairs.

 Madicon 16, 2007, Christine Neidley and Graham Beaber were again ConChairs, joined by Nicole Reeve.
-The College Center was been renamed the “Festival” Center for reasons only known to the Dark Lord himself.
+The College Center was also renamed to the “Festival” Center that year.

 Madicon 17 was led successfully by Suzanne Tice as ConMistress, again in the Festival Center.
 She taught an inexperienced ConApprentice, Lauren Avjean, the ins and outs of convention running to prep for Madicon 18.